 Can you put Skittles in a cotton candy machine?

 Yes, Skittles will work fine in a cotton candy machine.
-However, with the cheaper hobby-grade cotton candy machines, I have found that sometimes they did not heat up enough.
-If you are making cotton candy often (for festivities or commercial reasons), I highly suggested spending a couple of hundred dollars on a commercial-grade cotton candy machine like this.
+However, with the cheaper hobby-grade cotton candy machines, I have found that sometimes they do not heat up enough.
+If you are making cotton candy often (for festivities or commercial reasons), I highly suggest spending a couple of hundred dollars on a commercial-grade cotton candy machine like this.

 My favorite part about making cotton candy with Skittles is sorting out each flavor.
 All the grapes, apples, and lemons come out as one color.
 These flavored cotton candies will just disintegrate on your tongue.
 Yum!
 When I took a small fluff to bite, it left me drooling.